|V.||Withdrawal from a Course|

 I.Military Leave and Refund Procedures

-For purposes of this policy, a "military service leave" is a University approved withdrawal from a University course or program that is necessitated by service, whether voluntary or involuntary, in the United States Armed Forces, including service by a member of the National Guard or Reserve, on active duty, active duty for training, or full-time National Guard duty under Federal authority, for a period of more than 30 consecutive days under a call or order to active duty of more than 30 consecutive days.
+For purposes of this policy, a “military service leave” is a University approved withdrawal from all in-progress University classes that is necessitated by service, whether voluntary or involuntary, in the United States Armed Forces, including service by a member of the National Guard or Reserve, active duty, active duty for training, or full-time National Guard duty under Federal authority, for a period of more than 30 consecutive days under a call or order to active duty of more than 30 consecutive days.

-Upon receiving notice of a student's intention to withdraw from courses or a program or drop all enrolled courses because of military obligations, the Georgetown University Veterans Office shall promptly contact the appropriate dean and campus registrar, who shall review the notice and initiate the military service leave of the student and notify the Office of Student Financial Services and the Office of Student Accounts or equivalent offices at the Law School and Medical Center.
-The Office of Student Financial Services will review the student's eligibility for financial aid funds received before the time of withdrawal and inform the student about the status of his or her financial aid and about actions required to defer loan repayments based on military obligations.
+Upon receiving notice of a student’s request to withdraw from the University or a program or drop all enrolled courses because of military obligations, the dean shall promptly contact the campus registrar.
+The campus registrar will review the request and initiate the military service leave of absence by notifying the Office of Student Financial Services and the Office of Student Accounts or equivalent offices at the Law School and Medical Center.
+The Office of Student Financial Services (or equivalent) will review the student’s eligibility for financial aid funds received before the time of withdrawal and inform the student about the status of his or her financial aid and actions required to defer loan repayments based on military obligations.
 Students who are granted a military service leave will receive a 100% refund of tuition and fees charged for the semester or academic term in which they withdraw, but will be charged for housing and meal plan expenses already incurred.
 If the University determines that it is appropriate to award academic credit for work completed in the semester or academic term in which a student takes military service leave, the student shall not receive a refund for the portion of the course of study for which academic credit is awarded.
 No refund will be provided until the University receives a copy of the military orders necessitating the withdrawal.
 Students who are granted a military service leave may be on leave for up to five academic years, after which an extension may be granted with their dean’s approval.
 To apply for an extension, students must contact their dean.
 Students who do not request an extension will be withdrawn from the University and at a later date may choose to seek readmission.
 To seek readmission at a later date, students must contact their dean.

-For purposes of this policy, a "military re-enrollment" is a University approved re-enrollment into a course or program after a military service leave.
+For purposes of this policy, a “military re-enrollment” is a University approved re-enrollment after a military service leave.

 C. University Procedures

-If, in the judgment of the University, a student is not academically prepared to resume a course of study in which he or she was previously enrolled or is unprepared to complete a program, the University will determine whether reasonable means are available to help the student become prepared.
+If, in the judgment of the University, a student is not academically prepared to resume a course of study in which he or she was previously enrolled, or is unprepared to complete a program, the University will determine whether reasonable means are available to help the student become prepared.
 The University may deny the student re-enrollment if it determines that reasonable efforts are not available, or that such efforts have failed to prepare the student to resume the course of study or complete the program.
-A student who has been away from the University on military service for more than five years (including all previous absences for military service obligations after initial enrollment but including only time the student spends actually performing service in the uniformed services) will not be guaranteed military re-enrollment, but may petition his or her dean for consideration of military re-enrollment.4 A student who chooses at the conclusion of military service to enroll in a different course of study than the one the student was in at the time of military withdrawal must complete the regular admission and enrollment process for that course of study.
+A student who has been away from the University on military service for more than five years (including all previous absences for military service obligations after initial enrollment but including only time the student spends actually performing service in the uniformed services) will not be guaranteed military re-enrollment, but may petition his or her dean for consideration of military re-enrollment.5 A student who chooses at the conclusion of military service to enroll in a different course of study than the one the student was in at the time of military withdrawal must complete the regular admission and enrollment process for that course of study.

 An honorable withdrawal will usually be granted, upon written request, to any student in good academic standing and not subject to disciplinary action.
 Disciplinary action may include current probation or suspension, or pending proceedings before the Honor Council or the Student Discipline System.
 Students wishing to withdraw must complete the following steps:

-- notify the appropriate Dean’s Office in person;
+- Notify the appropriate Academic Dean’s Office in person;

 - By act of registration, students accept the responsibility for charges of the entire semester, regardless of attendance in class and regardless of the method of payment used.
 Registration includes preregistration, registration, and all courses added after the student’s initial registration.
 Official withdrawal from the University can be accomplished only by following the procedures set forth above.
 Withdrawal from individual courses can be accomplished only by processing official drop through the appropriate Dean’s Office.
 Notifying anyone else does not constitute official notice of discontinuance.
 Students will not be granted an honorable withdrawal while unsatisfied financial obligations to the University exist.